Procedural Design Systems: How Sailop Generates Infinite Palettes

 { name: 'Barlow', category: 'sans', personality: 'clean' },

-];The RNG selects a display font and a body font, with a preference for cross-category pairing (serif display + sans body).
-For more on why these pairings matter, see why Inter is killing your brand:
+];The RNG picks a display font and a body font, weighting cross-category pairings (serif display over sans body).
+For why the default font is a liability, see why Inter is killing your brand:

 function generateTypography(rng: () => number) {